blackskygg/RollingLydia/README.md

 ![image](https://github.com/blackskygg/RollingLydia/blob/master/screenshots/problem.png)

-### the Name List Format
+### the Question List Format
-The problem list file should follow the following format and should be also be saved using ``UTF-8 encoding``.
+The question list file should follow the following format and should be also be saved using ``UTF-8 encoding``.

 The file should look like:

     BEGIN
-    problem title 1
+    question title 1
-    problem description 1
+    question description 1
     ...
     END
     ...
     （arbitary contents)
     ...
     BEGIN
-    problem title 2
+    question title 2
-    problem description 2
+    question description 2
     ...
     END
     ...

-See https://github.com/blackskygg/RollingLydia/blob/master/problemlist.txt for an example.
+See https://github.com/blackskygg/RollingLydia/blob/master/examples/questionlist.txt for an example.